notawakestudio/NUSConnect-Docs/docs/ProjectLog.md

 the front-end and the back-end.
 Overall, the improvements though small, were still important as we head towards more complex work in the coming month.

-31/5/2021 - Yongliang
+31/5/2021 - Yong Liang

 ### Week 4

 We made a lot of progress last week, with forum and quiz seeing major backend improvements with relation to speed and functionality.
 We also improved the UI and updated most of our website to support both mobile view and dark mode.
-We are still behind on some of our goals like gamificaiton and course selection but I think that with the following weeks, things will start to pick up pace.
+We are still behind on some of our goals like gamification and course selection but I think that with the following weeks, things will start to pick up pace.
 Overall, the changes made last week will put up in a better position to continue development as we start to add more pages and more features to the app.